Farming Life in Another World: Anime

 An anime adaptation was announced on March 29, 2022.
 It was later revealed to be a television series produced by Zero-G and directed by Ryōichi Kuraya, with scripts written by Touko Machida, character designs handled by Yoshiko Saitō, who also serves as chief animation director, and music composed by Yasuharu Takanashi and Johannes Nilsson.
 The series aired from January 6 to March 24, 2023, on AT-X and other networks.
-The opening theme song is "Flower Ring" by Shino Shimoji and Aya Suzaki, while the ending theme song is "Feel the Winds" by VTuber Hizuki Yui.
+The opening theme song is "Flower Ring" by Shino Shimoji and Aya Suzaki, and the ending theme song is "Feel the Winds" by VTuber Hizuki Yui.
 Sentai Filmworks licensed the series for streaming on Hidive.
 At Anime Boston 2023, Sentai Filmworks announced that the series would receive an English dub, which premiered on June 8, 2023.

 A second season was announced on August 24, 2025.
-Ryōichi Kuraya will direct the season and write the scripts.
-It is set to premiere in 2026.
+Ryōichi Kuraya directed the season and wrote the scripts.
+It aired from April 6 to June 22, 2026.
+For the second season, the opening theme song is "It's a Beautiful Story" by Shino Shimoji and Aya Suzaki, and the ending theme song is "Sunny Steps" by Hizuki Yui.